Morels31/ffmpeg-wrapper/README.md

 ## BUGS
 - [x] f-strings containing strings before python version 12 are problematic.
 - [ ] './' output directory will be normalized to '', giving an error.
+- [ ] only one audio track is kept in the output file